MarcinOrlowski/trans-tool/docs/config.md

   * [Config file](#config-file)
   * [Syntax file](#syntax)
   * [Structure](#structure)
-    * [The [prop-tool] section](#prop-tool-section)
+    * [The [trans-tool] section](#trans-tool-section)

 ---

 # Config file #

-You can drive and control `prop-tool` with use of configuration file, which gives you most control over application behavior.
-Almost all options, including validators' settings can be configured in configuration files, which helps for example using `prop-tool` as part of CI/CD or GitHub Actions.
+You can drive and control `trans-tool` with use of configuration file, which gives you most control over application behavior.
+Almost all options, including validators' settings can be configured in configuration files, which helps for example using `trans-tool` as part of CI/CD or GitHub Actions.

 Configuration file is plain text file, following [INI file format](https://en.wikipedia.org/wiki/INI_file) and can be created using